civol/HDLRuby/tuto/tutorial_sw.md

 It looks somewhat similar to the code you have just written.
 This is because it is the internal representation (IR) of your circuit in HDLRuby.
 You can see that the name of the circuit changed to some weird character string and that the data types also changed.
 The weird string is for avoiding name clashes, so you do not need to be concerned about it.
 The data types are low-level representations of the same data types that were used in the initial file.
 Still, this low-level representation is very close to the original one, but that will be less and less the case as the features are added to the circuit.

 Now, out of curiosity, how will look the equivalent Verilog HDL code?
-For checking that just type the following command:
+To check that just type the following command:

 ```bash
 hdrcc --verilog my_circuit.rb work